 Maclachlan joined the Royal Scots in 1989 and after 9 years he passed SAS selection first time.

-He was involved in some of the SAS’ more high profile and daring missions of the recent period.
+He was involved in some of the most high profile and daring SAS missions in recent time.

-Only a handful of men have been involved in hostage negotiations, hostage rescue and been a hostage themselves and Colin is one of them.
+Only a handful of men have been involved in hostage negotiations, hostage rescue and been a hostage themselves – Colin is one of them.

-The SAS recce teams secured the hostages’ building and neutralised any West Side Boys.
+The SAS teams secured the hostages’ building and neutralised any West Side Boys.

 Four years later, Colin found himself on the other side of a rescue mission after he was taken hostage in Basra.